- Pulseway is a great Monitoring and Management software, and this review will showcase why.

 You can also automate the patching process with the help of policies and schedules to keep all software in your network up to date and secure.

-Don’t worry if you’re using something that is not among the supported list.
+Don’t worry if you’re using something that is not on the supported list.
 That’s not a problem.
 The Pulseway Patch Management software also supports custom third-party apps.

 How do I get Pulseway?